Cristina Vărzaru

 Cristina Georgiana Vărzaru (born 5 December 1979) is a Romanian retired professional handball player who last played for CSM București.
 She was a member of the Romanian national team.

+She was included in the European Handball Federation Hall of Fame in 2023.

 Biography

 Vărzaru participated at the 2000 Summer Olympics where Romania finished seventh.
 She received a silver medal at the 2005 World Championship and a bronze one at the 2010 European World Championship.